RabbitSnore/ipip-networks/README.md

 Johnson, J. A. (2020, October 13).
 Johnson’s IPIP-NEO data repository.
 Retrieved from https://osf.io/tbmh5

+The contents of this repository are licensed under the GPL-3.

+## Repository Structure

+- `R` contains the code for the quantitative analyses and visualizations
+- `output` contains data produced by the analyses, including network models and fit statistics
+- `data` will be created by a script that downloads, cleans, and wrangles the data
+- `figures` contains the stored data visualizations, with the exception of those that are too large for GitHub

 ## Reproducing the Analyses

 The most efficient way of reproducing the results is to run